Los Angeles Discrimination Attorneys

 Workplace discrimination is absolutely unacceptable under all circumstances.
 If you have been fired from your job, laid off, been passed over for promotions or other opportunities based on your age, race, gender or any such personal characteristics, which are protected under state and federal laws, it is important that you speak with an experienced Los Angeles discrimination lawyer about asserting your employee rights.

 California and federal laws give workers the right to apply for jobs and to continue to do their job without the fear that they will be judged on personal characteristics rather than their professional qualifications and abilities.
 Every worker has the right to equal treatment in the workplace.

-Employees have the right not to be fired or laid off because of who they are.
-Any violation of these rights amounts to workplace discrimination.
 If you have been discriminated against in the workplace, you can seek legal remedies under state or federal law.
+Schedule your consultation with one of our attorneys by calling (818) 239-7030 today.

 What Is Considered Workplace Discrimination in Los Angeles?

 Discrimination refers to prejudicial treatment based on an employee's personal characteristics such as:

 State and federal discrimination laws protect both current workers and job applicants.
 Any Los Angeles employee who believes they have been discriminated against in the workplace can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) and can even potentially file a workplace discrimination lawsuit against the employer.